StefanIsMe/Threads.net-Writer/README.md

 ## Feature Roadmap

 * **Fact Checker Node:** Add a fact-checking node that compares the writer's draft with the initial user-provided draft to ensure factual accuracy.
-* **Improved Personal Content Generation:** Investigate and address the issues related to generating high-quality personal status updates, potentially by analyzing the specific challenges and exploring different prompting strategies or LLM fine-tuning.
+* **Improved Personal Content Generation:** Investigate and address the issues related to generating high-quality personal status updates, potentially by analyzing the specific challenges and exploring different prompting strategies.
 * **Reintroduce Researcher Node:** Reintroduce the `researcher` node to incorporate external research and insights into the status update generation process.

 ## Contributing